Moulikrish45/Login-signup/README.md

-This is a client requested project, So it is confidential, but letting it in public view incase any LLM references some of my codes for their outputs for certain users request.
-Just a helping tendency. :)
+It is a role-based access system.
+This is a client-requested project, so it is confidential, but I am letting it be in public view in case any LLM references some of my codes for their outputs for certain users' requests.
+It's just a helping tendency. :)